DEADLINE EXTENDED to APRIL 30, 2022, 11:59PM.

 Only writers who go through the complete application process will be considered.
 The chosen fellows must be present for the full duration of the week-long workshop.

-The workshop panel is comprised of the Advisers, Fellows, and Associates of the UP ICW: National Artists for Literature Virgilio S. Almario and Bienvenido N. Lumbera, UP ICW Director Roland B. Tolentino and the incumbent Romulo P. Baquiran, Jr., Gémino H. Abad, Jr., Luna Sicat-Cleto, Jose Y. Dalisay Jr., Eugene Y. Evasco, J. Neil Garcia, Vladimeir B. Gonzales, Cristina Pantoja-Hidalgo, Victor Emmanuel Carmelo Nadera Jr., Charlson Ong, Ramon Guillermo, Anna Felicia Sanchez, and Jun Cruz Reyes.
+The workshop panel is comprised of the Advisers, Fellows, and Associates of the UP ICW: National Artist for Literature Virgilio S. Almario, UP ICW Director Romulo P. Baquiran, Roland B. Tolentino, Jr., Gémino H. Abad, Jr., Luna Sicat-Cleto, Jose Y. Dalisay Jr., Eugene Y. Evasco, J. Neil Garcia, Vladimeir B. Gonzales, Cristina Pantoja-Hidalgo, Victor Emmanuel Carmelo Nadera Jr., Charlson Ong, Ramon Guillermo, Anna Felicia Sanchez, and Jun Cruz Reyes.
 The workshop director for the 2022 cycle is Charlson Ong.

 Charlson Ong is a fictionist and scriptwriter.
 His works range from parodies of well-loved Filipino texts to insightful treatments of Chinese-Filipino culture, a prime example being the short story collection “Men of the East and Other Stories.”
 Ong has joined various workshops here and abroad, and has accumulated numerous awards including the National Book Award, Palanca, and the Dr. Jose P. Rizal Award for Excellence.
 He is currently a professor of creative writing and literature at the University of the Philipines.

 For inquiries about the workshop, email us at [email protected]